 What credit values are individual’s eligible for related to lab proficiency requirements such as performing CAP surveys, Q Pulse, CellaVision and answering Lorna Pearce (LP3) questions?

-These requirements are considered part of your employment and are not granted any credits towards your TeKnowledge.ns application.
+These requirements are considered part of your employment assessment and are not granted any credits towards your TeKnowledge.ns application.

 How is the number of hours decided for training in an area?

 Training in a new area is eligible for credits at 0.1 credit per hour as determined by the person responsible for the training.
 It includes only actual training time and does not include practice time.
-This is calimed under New Process or Procedure Training.
+This is claimed under New Process or Procedure Training.

 Do you require work credits to renew your TeKnowledge.ns certificate?

 A minimum of 100 hours (0.2 credits)/4 years of work credits is required at this time.

 What credit value do preceptors for student or a medical resident on clinical rotations get?

 In the case where technologists are in a precepting role as part of their job, the technologist would get credit value for the preparation and delivery of formal training materials and documentation.
 The MLT gets a one time credit. – 0.1 credit/ hour of preparation to a maximum of 1.0 credit.
 There is no credit for knowledge transfer.
-If the preceptor attends a course offered onsite or online - 0.1 credit/ hour.
-Claimed under Professional Activities.
+If the preceptor attends a course offered onsite or online - 0.1 credit/ hour to be claimed under Professional Activities.